PressReader Newspaper Application: A Review

 First: Make sure you’re actually registered to vote!

 If you are already overseas, you will have to print out the forms listed on your state’s election website and mail it to your election office, or complete the online registration at the Federal Voter Assistance Program.
-You’ll need to provide basic information, including your driver’s licence number, or the last four digits of your Social Security number.
+You’ll need to provide basic information, including your driver’s license number, or the last four digits of your Social Security number.
+Each states has slightly different rules – remember Florida in 2000, or the reputed coin tosses during the Iowa Caucuses? – so pay attention to any pop ups you receive while registering.

 Second: Educate yourself, duh.

-You’ll receive a PDF with all of your information.
-This must be printed, signed and dated, then sent to your local election office.
-I faxed my request into my local office and received my write-in ballot not 12 hours later.
+You’ll receive a PDF with all of your information immediately.
+This must be printed, signed and dated, then sent to your local election office, whose mailing address can be found on the second page of your PDF, along with any special instructions for your county.
+I emailed my request into my local office in Illinois and received my write-in ballot not 12 hours later.
+Double-check to be sure all of your contact information is correct.

-Finally – Cast your ballot and enjoy elections parties around Spain on November 6th!
+Finally: Cast your ballot and enjoy elections parties around Spain on November 8th!

-Your local election office will send you the PDF form of a write-in ballot. your state will have its own regulations about how to return the ballot and whether there is additionally information (Illinois, for example, requires a secrecy waiver).
-Send it certified and let your voice count!
+Your local election office will send you the PDF form of a write-in ballot.
+Your state will have its own regulations about how to return the ballot and whether there is additional information required of you (Illinois, for example, requires a secrecy waiver).
+Some states will allow you to email or fax an absentee ballot, or check to see if your local embassy or consulate can do it for you, free of charge.
+Be aware that ballots dated and received after November 8th will likely not be counted, so make it a priority to cast your vote and make your voice heard.

 How to Survive The Foreigner’s Office